Pawel Kudzia

 Neural Control of Force Production

 Characterizing how the nervous system controls leg forces and adapts across the lifespan.
 Custom experimental rigs quantify force control limits.
 Physics-based models reveal fundamental constraints on movement performance.
+This work informs the biofeedback design behind the video and wearable tools above.

 NeuromechanicsEMGComputational ModelsAging

-Published in Nature Scientific Reports
+Published in Physiological Reports and Nature Scientific Reports

 Publications